specify/webportal-installer/README.md

 1. Clone the Web Portal repository.

 2. Use the Specify Data Export tool to create a Web Portal export zip file.
-Name this zip file export.zip and copy it into the root of your cloned webportal_installer git repository.
+Name this zip file export.zip and copy it into the *specify_exports* folder of your cloned webportal_installer git repository.

 3. Use docker-compose to build and run the webportal_installer and nginx frontend.